jmmluna/ol-map-screenshot/README.md

   - Based on promises (**async/await**).
   - Customizable screenshot.
   - JPEG and PNG format supported.
-  - it has the advantage of allowing rendering the map scale bar.
+  - It has the advantage of allowing rendering the map scale bar in the screenshot

 ## Usage ##
 For node.js